microsoft/Reactors/README.md

+# Updated Main Branch Name
+Please note that the main branch is now titled `main`.
+Please make sure all of your pull requests are targeting `main` and that you are pulling from `main`.

+For more information about changing your own repo, or about getting your local environment setup for targeting `main`, [reference Scott Hanselman's blog post here](https://www.hanselman.com/blog/EasilyRenameYourGitDefaultBranchFromMasterToMain.aspx).

 # Microsoft Reactor Workshops

 **Update:** Due to the concerns surrounding the COVID-19 outbreak, we have temporarily suspended programming and events in all Reactor locations as the health and safety of our community and employees is our top priority.
 We are now offering online learning opportunities for our current content.
 For more information about online events refer to: